How to Get Your Business Ready for the New Year

 2. Get Your Gear in Shape

 Restock your film inventory, clean up your equipment, explore new gadgets!
 Now's the time to make sure your photog kit is filled with everything you'll need, so when your busy time hits you can focus on shooting.
-Freestyle Photographic Supplies has everything you'll need to hit the ground running.
+Here's five things you can do to maintain your equipment.

 3. Build Your Network…